ClashOfRoyal1211/Data-Visualization-Histogram-KDE-and-Time-Series-of-HIBOR-Hong-Kong-Interbank-Offered-Rate-/README.md

   "combined_plot.py" :
     Combined the data generated from "cppProcessData" and "json_parser", and generated an image containing a intrest rate vs time series graph, and well as a histogram overlaid onto a Kernel Density Estimation (KDE) graph displaying frequency against the 3-month interest rate(%)

+What does the graph say?

+Time-Series Graph #1

+  Horizontal X-axis: Time

+  Vertial Y-axis: Interest Rate (% per Annum)

+Histogram and KDE Graph #2

+  Horizontal X-axis: Interest Rate (% per Annum).

+  Vertical Y-axis: Frequency / Density
+    *How many times did this rate show up
+    *The taller the bars, the more frequently that specific interest rate occurred in the dataset.
+    *Because the tallest "hump" is between 0 and 2, it tells you that a 1% interest rate is much more common than a 9% interest rate.